IvanVlademirS/Ivan_Tech_Stash/README.md

 #### ⭐Welcome to my Tech Documentation Repo
 📌ReadMe:
 <pre><code>Scroll Down to view topics: Foundation, DevOps, Engineering & Architecture, GRC, Blue & Red Team, Certs
-All links  point to files that are either hosted on my Github or Notion.</code></pre>
+Majority of links will point to files that are either hosted on my Github or Notion.</code></pre>

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------